Table of Contents

-A lot of my relatives worked under the offices of the government at the time of Martial Law (ML) and it provided food on our table.
-One can say that even the milk I was given when I was a baby was supplied for by the ML government so one can only imagine how grateful my family was towards the Marcoses.
+One can say that the ML government-supplied even the milk I was fed with, so one can only imagine how grateful my family was towards the Marcoses.

-I love my relatives, and this article is in no way to discredit how they feel towards ML, however it is about time I write about how one is short of being brainwashed to believe lies and how more than often this starts with ones family.
+I love my relatives, and this article is in no way to discredit how they feel towards ML; however, it is about time I write about how one is short of being brainwashed to believe lies and how more than often, this starts with one’s family.

-Still, in the spirit of searching for the truth, more often than not, everything about what truth is, seems to be offensive as Dr. Jordan Peterson pointed out.
+Still, in the spirit of searching for truth, more often than not, everything about what truth ought to be, seems to be offensive, as Dr. Jordan Peterson pointed out.

 “In order to be able to think, you have to risk being offensive.” ― Jordan B. Peterson

-May my relatives find it in their hearts to read this article with an open mind and focus on where evidence rests.
+May my relatives find it in their hearts to read this article with an open mind and focus on where the evidence rests.